C. J. Sansom: Work

 Sansom came to prominence with the Shardlake series, his historical mystery series set in the reign of Henry VIII in the 16th century.
 The series' main character is the hunchbacked lawyer Matthew Shardlake, who is assisted in his adventures by Mark Poer, then Jack Barak and also Nicholas Overton.
 Shardlake works on commission initially from Thomas Cromwell in Dissolution and Dark Fire, then Archbishop Thomas Cranmer in Sovereign and Revelation, Queen Catherine Parr in Heartstone and Lamentation and finally Princess Elizabeth in Tombland.
 Dark Fire won the 2005 Crime Writers' Association Historical Dagger.

 After Dark Fire was published, a Sunday Times review commented: "Historical crime fiction is sometimes little more than a modern adventure in fancy dress.
 Not so the novels of CJ Sansom, whose magnificent books set in the reign of Henry VIII bring to life the sounds and smells of Tudor England...".

 In the novel Tombland (published in 2018), Shardlake works as a lawyer in the service of Henry's younger daughter, Lady Elizabeth, investigating a murder during the time of Kett's Rebellion in Norfolk.
 According to The Guardian, "Tombland is more of a grand historical epic than a tightly packed whodunnit, like some of the earlier novels; but 800 pages in Shardlake's company will always fly by".

+The Shardlake series has been characterized neo-historical because the reader becomes a "privileged flâneur" as the novels raise awareness of "the subversive power of everyday life."

 Dissolution was adapted in 10 episodes for BBC Radio 4 in September 2012, and Revelation in March 2017.
 The author's death occurred less than a week before the television series based on Dissolution was to start streaming on the Disney+ network.

 Sansom explained his reasons for making his protagonist an attorney, in an interview with The Guardian.

 I thought it made sense for Shardlake to be a lawyer for a number of reasons.
 First, the law was my profession: I find legal practice endlessly interesting.
 Second, it existed then and now, so it provides a point of contact for readers.
 And third, it's democratic: it offers a way into any number of mysteries, and puts Shardlake in the way of an endless variety of characters.

 Sansom also said that he planned to write further Shardlake novels taking the lawyer into the reign of Elizabeth I.

 Sansom also wrote Winter in Madrid, a thriller set in Spain in 1940 in the aftermath of the Spanish Civil War and Dominion, an alternative history novel set in a Britain following a fictional Axis victory in World War II.
 About the latter novel, a Guardian review called the premise "an invented mid-20th century Britain that has the intricate detail and delineation of JRR Tolkien's Middle Earth, though thankfully described in better prose".